| opening

 Truffaldino laments his condition as a servant.
 Florindo (Beatrice's lover)

-Truffaldino applies to work as his servant and brings his trunk to the
+applies to work as his servant and brings his trunk to the nearby hotel. he

-nearby hotel. he is sent to the post office to check for letters for Florindo
+is sent to the post office to check for letters for Florindo Aretusi.
+Beatrice

-arrives.
 They think there is a misunderstanding.
-Florindo learns from
+Florindo learns from Silvio that Federigo

 House of Pantalone

-Beatrice, seeing her desperation, tells her the truth; she is a woman.
+seeing her desperation, tells her the truth; she is a woman.
+Clarice agrees

-Clarice agrees to keep the secret, and gives her hand to Beatrice to show
+to keep the secret, and gives her hand to Beatrice to show loyalty Pantalone

 ACT TWO